LightningStalker/timecodecalc/README.md

+# timecodecalc
-timecodecalc initial release v1.1a (2/13/2009) by The Lightning Stalker
+Initial release v1.1a (2/13/2009) by The Lightning Stalker (SourceForge) 8/25/2017 Create git repository

 This will take a CellTimes.txt file and output an NTSC-ND timecode for each "Cell Time" for programs such as Scenarist.